 Design Thinking can be your Superpower, even if you don’t Develop a Product

-Many organizations that we work with at Experience to Lead already use design thinking in their product development process.
+Many organizations that we work with already use design thinking in their product development process.
 However, the real magic happens when they implement design thinking, also known as human-centered design, into their leadership approach.

 Design thinking applies tools from the field of design for use in any industry.
 Above all, it puts the customer at the center of the innovation process.
 Anna Bracco, our in-house expert on design thinking and leadership, highlights the simplicity of design thinking and its ability to adapt to your organization’s needs.
 “It’s not rocket science.
 It’s just a different way of thinking about leadership.”